• Free shipping on all orders

 Learn more »

 It’s a common concern among puppy owners when they notice their furry friend drinking an excessive amount of water.
-The question “why does my puppy drink so much water?” may arise, leading to curiosity and likely concern about whether this behavior is normal or if it indicates an underlying issue.
+The question “Why does my puppy drink so much water?” may arise, leading to curiosity and likely concern about whether this behavior is normal or if it indicates an underlying issue.

-Variations in water intake depend on many factors, such as diet, exercise level, and ambient temperature.
-However, there are also medical reasons that may cause your puppy to drink more water and likely urinate more.
-If in doubt, always consult your veterinarian, as a few simple tests can answer any questions regarding your puppy’s health status.
-It is important to provide free access to fresh and clean water for your puppy at all times.
-This is true even if you think they don’t need as much or that it will increase the chances of accidents in the house.
-Your puppy can get severely ill if they are water-deprived for a number of hours.
-Still curious why your puppy drinks a lot of water?
-Read on as we discuss the normal water intake of puppies, why puppies may start drinking more water, signs of dehydration, and ways to keep your puppy properly hydrated!
+It is important to always provide free access to fresh and clean water for your puppy.
+This is true even if you think they don’t need as much or it will increase the chances of accidents in the house.
+Your puppy can get severely ill if they are water-deprived for several hours.
+Keep reading as we discuss the normal water intake of puppies, why puppies may start drinking more water, signs of dehydration, and ways to keep your puppy properly hydrated!

 Divider 2